davefud/wordle-clone/req.md

 ## V1

-- You Provide five char guesses
+- You provide five char guesses
 - Each guess must be a word
 - When you press enter:
   - board